12 things kids should probably know how to do by the time they turn 12

 It's a tough balance, trying to at the same time be a caring parent who helps their kids navigate life, yet also raising them to be able to fend for themselves and be responsible, functioning adults by the time they leave the nest.

-Today's Parent recently polled their readers, and put together 30 things every 12-year-old should be able to do, and here are just some of those:
+Today's Parent polled their readers earlier this year and put together 30 things every 12-year-old should be able to do, and here are just some of those:

 1. Cook for themselves

 Domestic Goddess and mum of two, Nigella Lawson, had her kids practice and perfect one dish at a time until they had a repertoire of five to leave home with.

 2. Watch over a younger child for brief stints

 (With or without an adult in the room.)

 By 12, your kid can keep track of their own social engagements, field trips, assignments, and loved ones’ birthdays, thank you very much.